 - Found Footage Films: The kids are recording their trip and this footage seems to make up most of the film.
 Surprisingly for this genre, the footage is gorgeously shot, with Becca even setting up camera angles that provide full views of rooms — both resulting in longer, steadier takes than this genre is known for.

-- Harmful to Minors: The protagonists are two kids who end up getting exposed to appalling violence, including finding their murdered grandparents, and having to kill the unstable old couple they're staying with themselves.
+- Harmful to Minors: The protagonists are two kids who end up getting exposed to appalling violence, including finding the bodies of their murdered grandparents, and having to kill the unstable old couple they're staying with themselves.

 - Irony: Becca catches all of the crazy on her cameras and still doesn't notice what is going on right in front of her.

-- Mood Whiplash: Happens often, as the film was marketed as a horror/comedy — and it's mainly due to Deanna Dunagan's performance as Nana, and how she instantly flips from unsettling to sweet to crazed every sentence.
+- Mood Whiplash: Happens often, and it's mainly due to Deanna Dunagan's performance as Nana, and how she sweet and cheery she is in spite of how weird everything around her is.

-- Precision F-Strike: Tyler lets one out after killing Grampa (and subsequently working through his greatest fear).
+- Precision F-Strike: Tyler lets one out after killing "Pop Pop" (and subsequently working through his greatest fear).

-- The Reveal: "Grandma" and "Grandpa" are actually escaped mental patients that killed the real grandparents and stole their identities.
+- The Reveal: "Nana" and "Pop Pop" are actually escaped mental patients that killed the real grandparents and stole their identities.